odisfm/zcx-core/docs/content/tutorials/getting-started/editing-a-config.md

 If you like, you can start each list item with an empty line.
 You may find this easier to read.

+!!! tip "Skeleton matrix configs"

+    Your zcx distribution comes with a few mostly-blank sections, with helpful comments that indicate the coordinate of each control (like above).

+    If you'd like to generate your own blank config, of custom dimensions, you can use the [matrix config generator](/resources/matrix-gen).

 And from here, editing controls is pretty much exactly the same as what we did for the [named controls](#named-controls).

 Most pad matrices have RGB feedback, so we can can set them to display many different colors: